grislyeye/vellum-monster/README.md

     $ npm test

+To run the tests you need to have Java 8 installed.

 ## Rights

 This software is copyrighted by Ricardo Gladwell and Val Markovic 2014-2018.
 It is licensed under the [Apache License, Version 2.0](LICENSE.txt).
 All monster statistics are Open Game Content and licensed under the [Open Gaming License](OGL.txt).